 - to walk around every day and see up close how the plants are doing.

-- to draw up a plan of the garden to know exactly where I ‘ve planted particular species and spend time researching what those plants need.
+- to draw up a plan of the garden to know exactly where particular species are planted.
+Research what those plants need.

 - to have a variety of plant species, colours, sizes, textures and mingle plants together with pots.